nuxt/http/docs/extend.md

-## Extending Axios
+## Extending HTTP

-If you need to customize axios by registering interceptors and changing global config, you have to create a nuxt plugin.
+If you need to customize http by registering interceptors and changing global config, you have to create a nuxt plugin.

 **nuxt.config.js**